S h a r e

 Is an HP (Hire Purchase) agreement better?

-Not, in my opinion.
+No. Not in my opinion.

 One final point.